LunaHub/Friends_social_data_analysis_2019/network_analysis_main_char.md

  <img src="https://media.giphy.com/media/eMIGPdZ77kPgD7nf4j/giphy.gif" width="400"/>
 </p>

-The weigth follows each other
+## Pheobe and Ross
+Because each weigth follows each other it can be hard to tell them apart.
+By finding the weight relative to the sum of all the weights, it can show who has the heigest weight.

 <p align="center">
 <img src="figures/main_char_network/Weight_Relative.png" width="600"/>